Silver Criteria

 Someone can hold the dog, or the dog can be left in a downstay.
 Handler moves 10m away and calls the dog.
 Dog returns directly to handler.
 This can be completed on a longline but the lead must not be pulled by the handler.

-Handler places dog in a stay and steps away from dog until the distance is complete.
-Dog to hold the stay for 15 seconds, recall and drop into a down at least 5ft (or slightly further) from handler.
+Handler places dog in a stay and steps away from dog until they are at least 7.5m away.
+Dog to hold the stay for 15 seconds, recall straight to handler and immediately lie down.

 Handler drops an item, the dog immediately picks it up and hands it back to the handler without being cued.